The Reluctant Fundamentalist (film): Plot

 Anse Rainier, an American professor at Lahore University, is kidnapped and held for ransom.
 Bobby Lincoln, an American journalist in Pakistan, arranges to interview Rainier's colleague Changez Khan, who he suspects is involved in the kidnapping.

 Meeting Lincoln at a café, Changez declares his admiration for America's equal opportunities for economic advancement.
-His father is a respected poet, but money was always difficult for the family and Changez was only able to attend Princeton University on a scholarship.
+The movie then shows Khan's earlier life: His father is a respected poet, but money was always difficult for the family and Changez was only able to attend Princeton University on a scholarship.
 After graduating, he joins a top Wall Street valuation firm, Underwood Samson, and starts a relationship with an American photographer, Erica.

 In Manila on business during the September 11 attacks, Changez returns to the US and is quickly picked out, then invasively strip-searched at the airport, leaving him furious at being unfairly treated.
 Leaving work, he is mistakenly arrested and interrogated by federal agents.
 His relationship with Erica is strained, largely because she feels responsible for the death of her former boyfriend in a drunk-driving crash and still feels as though she is cheating on him.
 At the opening of Erica's art show, Changez is angered to discover she has used intimate details of their relationship in her art, and breaks up with her.

 Valuating a publishing house in Istanbul, Changez learns the firm is financially worthless, but when given a published copy of his father's poems, he is surprised to learn from the firm's owner that they were translated into Turkish.
 He has a change of heart and refuses to close down the company, infuriating his boss and mentor Jim Cross.
 Changez resigns from Underwood Samson.

 During his interview with Lincoln, Changez says he was approached by a terrorist cell to become a mujahid and was tempted to accept, angry and disillusioned by "the arrogance, the blindness, the hypocrisy" of the US.
 He refused when told about the "fundamental truths" of the Quran, echoing a phrase from Jim Cross during their first encounter, "focusing on the fundamentals".
 Changez explains that both Islamic fundamentalists and blind capitalists like Underwood Samson similarly simplify and exploit people for their own means.